anihpatrickugo/alx-pre_course/0x01-git/README.md

-this is my first git questiom
+this is my first git question
+updated!